Here’s what’s in and out of the government funding agreement

 More disaster aid funding

-The latest spending package would provide about $100 billion to help Americans trying to recover from multiple natural disasters in 2023 and 2024.
+The spending bill provides about $100 billion to help Americans trying to recover from multiple natural disasters in 2023 and 2024.
 The funding is in line with the roughly $100 billion topline request from the Biden administration in November.

 In October, FEMA rapidly spent $9 billion of a $20 billion infusion from Congress responding to Hurricanes Helene and Milton.
 The agency also had to handle wildfires, floods and tornados this year.
 Federal data shows the costly disasters are now happening more frequently.